 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Stratos Wealth Partners, Ltd. is an independent investment advisory firm headquartered in Beachwood, Ohio, which is located southeast of Cleveland.
+Stratos Wealth Partners is an independent investment advisory firm headquartered in Beachwood, Ohio.
 The firm has built a national network of financial advisors who are largely independent contractors.
 These advisors offer financial planning, portfolio management and other services primarily to individual investors as well as to certain institutional investors, such as charitable organizations.
-The firm’s team of about 475 employees is responsible for $5.7 billion in assets under management (AUM).

 Overview of Stratos Wealth Partners

-The firm’s advisors, who are spread across 95 offices, are generally independent contractors.
+The firm’s advisors are generally independent contractors.
 Thus, they may market their services under their own name or brand, but still work for and are registered under Stratos Wealth Partners.
-The firm’s network of advisors receive services such as compliance, technology, operations and marketing support from the firm.
+The firm’s network of advisors receives services such as compliance, technology, operations and marketing support from the firm.

 Additionally, many of these advisors hold equity in the firm’s owner, Stratos Wealth Holdings, LLC.
 Stratos Wealth Holdings also owns the registered investment advisor Fundamentum, which primarily acts as a sub-advisor and offers portfolio options to clients of Stratos Wealth Partners.